Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Druidcasting**

     You learn the *druidcraft*, *speak with animals*, and the *detect poison and disease* spells.
-You can cast *speak with animals* or *detect poison and disease* once without expending a :rsc-spell-slot: **Spell Slot**, and you regain the ability to do so when you finish a long rest.
+You can cast *speak with animals* or *detect poison and disease* once without expending a :rsc-spell-slot: **Spell Slot**, and you regain the ability to do so when you finish a Long Rest.

 Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (choose when you select this Feat).